 The following model, described by Aaron Murakami, can help us understand it better:

-This model is based on three factors: our conscious thought, our subconscious mind, and the unconscious collective mind.
-Conscious thought is the set of our daily mental activity, the subconscious mind is our automatic mind that we are not aware of, the one that absorbs all the data that arrives, without discriminating and executes our own logical processes of reasoning.
-It is also the mediator between the conscious mind and the collective unconscious mind.
-Finally, the unconscious collective mind is the infinite mind that contains all the information in the past, present, and future of all parts, of all people.
+This model is based on three factors: our conscious thought, our subconscious mind, and the collective unconscious.
+Conscious thought is the set of our daily mental activity, the subconscious mind is our “automatic” mind “level” that we are not aware of, the one that absorbs and store all the data that arrives, without discriminating and executes our own logical processes of reasoning.
+It is also the mediator between the conscious mind and the collective unconscious mind and partially the projector of our reality.
+Finally, the unconscious collective mind is the global mind field that unites of human minds and contains all the information in the past, present, and future of all parts, of all people, via an energetic and mental connection present in our psyche that unites us all at mental plane level.

 If we look at the diagram, we see that there are four people (A, B, C, and D).
 “C” is not indicated as such, but it is the person at the top of the diagram.
 The semicircles are the subconscious minds and the outer circle is the collective mind, known by many names in different philosophies, literature, and religions.
 Finally, the outer dotted line indicates that there is no border for the collective mind, include everything and everyone without exception.